 In addition to the points above, if the scope of your mobile app development includes technologies such as Augmented Reality (AR) and Artificial Intelligence (AI), you will need to verify that your app development team has the capabilities to design and implement them.
 Taking such a technological approach will enable your app to provide atypical, rich user experiences.
 Thus, greatly differentiating your app from those existing in the market and your company from its competitors.

 A typical mobile app project is made up of three integral parts: back-end/server technology, API(s) and the mobile app front-end.

-This part includes database and server-side objects necessary for supporting functions of your mobile app.
-If you are using an existing back-end platform, then modifications may be needed for supporting the desired mobile functionality.
+This includes database and server-side objects needed to support mobile app functionality.
+If you are using an existing back-end platform, you might require modifications for your new mobile product.

 Mobile App Front-End